Healthdirect Free Australian health advice you can count on.

 Key facts

-• Mental health first aid (MHFA) refers to training programs that provide skills to help identify and respond to mental health situations in the community.
+• Mental health first aid (MHFA) courses train people to help identify and respond to mental health situations in the community.

-• Doing MHFA training can also help you know what to do in a crisis.
+• MHFA training can also help you know what to do in a crisis.

-• MHFA programs are suitable for any adult who is committed to improving the mental health of their friends, family and community.
+• MHFA programs are suitable for anyone who is 12 or older and committed to improving the mental health of their friends, family and community.

 What is mental health first aid?

-Mental health first aid (MHFA) refers to training programs for members of the community.
-People complete an MHFA program so that they can provide support and guidance to anyone who experiences a mental health problem, or is going through a mental health crisis.
+Mental health first aid (MHFA) is a training program for people in the community.
+People complete an MHFA program so that they can give support and help to anyone who experiences a mental health problem or crisis.

-Just like physical first aid, mental health first aid provides help until the person receives professional care or until the crisis resolves.
+Just like physical first aid, mental health first aid provides help until the person can have professional care or until the crisis improves.

 MHFA courses can offer support for a range of mental health topics, such as:

-An MHFA course can also help you learn to identify signs and symptoms of mental illness, and how to maintain good mental health self-care.
+An MHFA course can also help you learn to notice signs and symptoms of mental illness, and how to maintain good mental health self-care.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-There are a range of courses so you can choose one that suits you.
-Some are done face to face, others are done in an online format.
-Hybrid or blended courses (which are partly face-to-face and partly online) are also available.
+You can do a course face-to-face, online or a combination of the 2 (hybrid courses).
 Not all courses are provided in all areas across Australia, so if you prefer a face-to-face or hybrid course, check what's available in your area.

-MHFA programs are suitable for any adult who is committed to improving the mental health of their friends, family and community.
+MHFA programs are suitable for anyone who is 12 or older and committed to improving the mental health of their friends, family and community.

-A list of MHFA courses can be found on the Australian Red Cross website, and on the Mental Health First Aid Australia's course calendar.
-You can choose a course that's right for you, and find a location, date and type (face to face, hybrid or online) that works best for you.
-Once you select the course that's right for you, you can sign up using the contact information on the site.
+A list of MHFA courses can be found on the Australian Red Cross website, and on the Mental Health First Aid website.
+You can choose a course that's right for you, and find a location, date and type (face-to-face, hybrid or online) that works best for you.
+Once you select a course, sign up using the contact information on the site.

 Resources and support